TekWizely/pre-commit-golang/README.md

 # Pre-Commit-GoLang [![MIT license](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/tekwizely/pre-commit-golang/blob/master/LICENSE)

-A set of git pre-commit hooks for Golang with support for Modules.
+A set of git pre-commit hooks for Golang with support for multi-module mono-repos.
+It includes out of the box hooks for several popular go commands &amp; tools, and also supports the ability to invoke custom go tools.

 Requires the [Pre-Commit.com](https://pre-commit.com) Hook Management framework.